rynmurdock/rynmurdock.github.io/_pages/about.md

   - /about.html
 ---

-# Writings by Advadnoun.
+# Writings by Advadnoun

-I'm a Machine Learning researcher and engineer interested in art, psychology, linguistics, vision, and many other topics.
-Read my Blog Posts?
+I'm a Machine Learning Researcher and Engineer interested in art, psychology, linguistics, vision, and other topics.

+Feel free to view a small selection of my art & thoughts in the Portfolio and Blog Posts above.

+See the side panel for ways to find more of my research.